 Functioning as an adaptogen, ashwagandha root and its herbal actions are double directional, offering different effects depending on what is most needed by any one individual.
 In other words, it can be stimulating like Panax ginseng or calming like American ginseng.
 Generally, it known to ground, center and enliven ones natural energy especially when used for an extended period of time.

-Scientifically studied for decades regarding this range of unique plant substances, withanolides, like withaferin A, have been shown to provide immune modulating and neuroprotective activity as well as qualities as antitumor agents.
+Scientifically studied for decades regarding this range of unique plant substances, withanolides, like withaferin A, have been shown to provide immune modulating and neuroprotective support.

 Ashwagandha is particularly good for correcting Vata imbalance and is a top renowned tonic for the elderly due to its potential usefulness as a pain reliever, anti-inflammatory and respected influence as a nourishing herb for nervous debility.